fatiando/harmonica/doc/api/index.rst

     filters.derivative_upward_kernel

-Use :mod:`xrft` to apply Fast-Fourier Transforms on :mod:`xarray.DataArray`s.
+Use :func:`xrft.xrft.fft` and :func:`xrft.xrft.ifft` to apply Fast-Fourier Transforms and its inverse on :class:`xarray.DataArray`.

 Equivalent Sources
 ------------------